Claire’s Coming Out Dress (2000) by Grayson Perry

 Where Next

-A simple green and white graphic image of a green toolbox.
+A simple purple and white graphic image of a bird in flight.

 A simple blue and white graphic image of an old-fashioned key.